rpm-software-management/rpm-web/README.md

 We also publish prereleases ("snapshots") for upcoming major releases.
 These are marked by setting the `snapshot` field to one of `alphaN`, `betaN` or `rcN` (where `N` is the respin number, starting at `1`).
-The `version` field is set to the target version (e.g. `4.20.0`), not the one from CMake (e.g. `4.19.93`).
+The `version` field is set to the target version (e.g. `4.20.0`), not the one from CMake (e.g. `4.19.93`), and the `baseline` field is set to the previous snapshot's name (if any).

-Snapshots don't have their own release notes, their documents are only used to generate announcements and download entries.
+Snapshot pages aren't directly linked to from the Home page but they're used to generate announcements and download entries.
 Both of these link to the final version's page which must exist and be a draft.
-Thus, snapshots don't require a `baseline` field.

 Draft pages automatically inherit some of the metadata from the latest snapshot with the same `version`, such as the title, tarball and checksum information.